sylwiavargas/roadmap-review/README.md

 -CRUD:
 -be able to read things from api/db on the DOM
--be able to create a new thing and send it to api/db and to dom
+-be able to create a new thing and send it to api/db and to dom -be able to update and delete
-- If time allows: update and delete
+-modularize and refactor code

 Fun little tidbits:
 - when to use += and = with innerHTML
-- async await
+- try your hand at async await
-- destructuring
+- check out ES6 destructuring
-- name attribute in forms
+- use the very useful name attribute in forms
-- when to use headers
+- understand when to use headers
-- object property value shorthand
+- use ES6 object property value shorthand